agrafix/Spock/docs/tutorials/rest-api.md

 FromJSON a => ByteString -> Maybe a
 {% endhighlight %}

-So we have to tell GHCi what we want type we want it to try decode our bytestring as, otherwise it will default to ().
+Give the result a type so GHC knows which parser to use.
 We can also decode it as Aeson's generic `Value` type:

 ```
 λ> decode "{ \"name\": \"Amy\", \"age\": 30 }" :: Maybe Value